MJKWoolnough/jslib/README.md

 </data-table>
 ```

+The data-value attribute can be specified on a cell to supply a value other than its text content.

 When no header is specified, one is generated with sequentially titled columns.
 If no header is wanted, add an empty `tr` element in a `thead` element:

 ```html